sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 To subscribe to [Singapore Government Tech Stack (SGTS)](https://www.developer.tech.gov.sg/singapore-government-tech-stack/overview/index.html) products, agencies need to create a system in TechBiz.

-**Prerequisites:**

-- You should be a public officer with a valid organisation email (for example <user_name@agency.gov.sg>).

-- You should use a non-SE GSIB (Government Standard Image Build) device.

 **What is a system?**

-An agency project in TechBiz.
+An agency project onboarded to TechBiz.

 > **Note:** An agency can have multiple systems.